 Health Care for Enrolled Students

-Most universities do not require that students be proven legal immigrants in order to enroll.
+Most universities do not require that students prove that they are a legal immigrant in order to enroll.
 Thus, undocumented students attend colleges and universities all over the U.S. These students are in an especially good position to obtain high-quality health care because they can easily enroll in a student health plan, which is usually part of tuition.
 Tuition may be covered by scholarships or loans.
 Five states provide health insurance coverage to all undocumented children under 18.
 These states include California, New York, Massachusetts, Washington, and Illinois.
 Children in these states are eligible for health care regardless of their immigration status.

 As a last resort, never hesitate to go to a hospital emergency room if you need urgent care.
 Hospitals that receive funding from the federal government are required to accept all patients who need emergency care.
 That includes undocumented immigrants and uninsured patients.
 However, keep in mind that hospitals are not required to provide care after the patient is no longer in an emergency condition.
 Most hospitals receive federal funding and are therefore required to follow this law.
 However, it’s worth double-checking the hospitals in your area before an emergency arises to make sure that they will accept you.